parth2367/Amazon-Clone/README.md

 ✅ Amazon-like UI
 ✅ Navigation bar with Amazon logo & search box
 ✅ Product categories & banner section
 ✅ Footer section

-## 🛠 Tech Stack
-- **HTML** - Structure of the website
-- **CSS** - Styling & layout design

-## :star: Give A Star
+## ⭐ Give A Star

-You can also give this repository a star to show more people and they can use this repository.
+You can also give this repository a star to show more people, and they can use this repository.

 ## 📂 Installation & Setup
 1. **Clone the repository**